 Another yellow-flowered balsam is Impatiens racemosa, whose small flowers have a long and slender spur.
 This species is common in damp forests, from Kashmir east to south-eastern Tibet, at altitudes between 1,300 and 3,900 m.

 Impatiens racemosa, photographed after a monsoon shower, Gul Bhanjyang, Helambu, central Nepal.
 (Photo copyright © by Kaj Halberg)

 Impatiens sulcata, also called I. gigantea, is a large species, growing to 3 metres tall.
 Its flower colour is very variable, pink, bright red, or purple.
 This species is widespread and common, growing in a variety of habitats, such as forests, shrubberies, and cultivated areas.
 It is distributed from Kashmir east to Bhutan, between 1,800 and 4,000 metres altitude.

 During a heavy shower, a drenched bumble bee (Bombus) clings to a flower of Impatiens sulcata, Lahaul, Himachal Pradesh, India.
 (Photo copyright © by Kaj Halberg)

 The Alpine, or yellow-billed, chough (Pyrrhocorax graculus) is a close relative of the red-billed chough (P. pyrrhocorax), but is a bit smaller, with a shorter, bright yellow bill.
-It is presented in depth elsewhere on this website, see: In praise of the colour yellow.
-(For the red-billed, see: In praise of the colour red.)
+It is presented in depth on the page In praise of the colour yellow, whereas the red-billed is dealt with at In praise of the colour red.